nickkeepfer/GitWorkshop/README.md

 ### Getting Help

-If you have questions or encounter issues, please open an [issue](https://github.com/yourusername/workshop-on-git-and-github/issues) in this repository.
-It's a great way to get help and also to assist others who might have the same questions.
+If you have questions or encounter issues, please open an [issue](https://github.com/nickkeepfer/GitWorkshop/issues) in this repository.
+It's great practice and a way to assist others who might have the same questions.

 ## Prerequisites

-Before you begin, ensure you have a basic understanding of command-line interfaces and text editors.
+Before you begin, ensure you have a very basic understanding of command-line interfaces and text editors.
 You should also have a GitHub account.
 If you do not have one, you can create one [here](https://github.com/join).

 ## Setting Up Your Environment

-Please refer to the `02-getting-started-with-git/installation` directory for detailed instructions on setting up Git on your operating system.
+Please refer to the `01-Initial-Setup/` directory for detailed instructions on setting up Git on your operating system.

 ## Contributing

-We love your input!
-We want to make this workshop as inclusive and helpful as possible.
+We would love your input!
+We want to make this workshop as inclusive and helpful as possible in case we run it again in future.
 Please contribute by:

 - Proposing new topics or enhancements
 - Reporting bugs
 - Submitting pull requests with improvements

-Check out our [contributing guidelines](CONTRIBUTING.md) for ways to offer feedback and contribute.

-## License

-This workshop and all accompanying materials are released under the [MIT License](LICENSE).

-## Acknowledgments

-A big thank you to all contributors and participants.
-Your feedback, contributions, and enthusiasm help make this workshop a continually evolving resource for learning Git and GitHub.

-Happy Learning!
+either as an issue to this repository or via email <nick.keepfer@ncl.ac.uk>